-In 2008, McCormick made his feature film debut with the hit thriller PROM NIGHT, opening number one at the box office.
-His next film was the Hitchcockian remake of THE STEPFATHER, which the Los Angeles Times called; “a handsome, thoughtfully crafted production that generates mounting terror securely anchored by assured performances.”
+McCormick’s feature debut was the hit thriller PROM NIGHT, opening number one at the box office.
+He followed that with the Hitchcockian remake of THE STEPFATHER, which the LA Times called “a handsome, thoughtfully crafted production that generates mounting terror securely anchored by assured performances.”

-In 2013, McCormick directed the television movie KILLING KENNEDY which broke the record for the highest rated show in the history of the National Geographic Channel.
+McCormick’s 2013 TV film, KILLING KENNEDY was nominated for an Emmy and DGA Award and went on to break the record for the highest rated show in the history of the National Geographic Channel.